 - Reporting Time: The candidate is advised to report to the exam venue as per the reporting time mentioned on the CLAT Admit card 2020.

 - Note: Candidates are not allowed to enter the examination hall after the commencement of the examination.

-- Rough Work: Scratch papers are provided to all candidate for rough work at the examination hall.
+- Rough Work: Scratch papers are provided to all candidates for rough work at the examination hall.
 Rough work cannot be done any other paper sheet, as nothing will be allowed inside the testing room.
 Upon completion of the test, candidates will have to hand back all the scratch paper to the administrator.

 - Punctual: If the candidate completes the exam before the scheduled end time, he/she will not be allowed to leave the exam hall.
 The candidate is allowed to leave the exam only after the scheduled three hours of the exam are over.